TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

     out the first n records".
 Internally, :sql:`LIMIT` will be added by Doctrine DBAL and set to a very high value.

-*   Starting with TYPO3 v13, the argument must instead be set to :php:`null` to achieve the same effect due to changes in the underlying library Doctrine DBAL v4.
+*   :php:`->setMaxResults(null)` can be used to retrieve all results.
     If an unlimited result set is needed, and no reset of previous instructions is required, this method call should best be omitted for best compatibility.